duffybelfield/s3-image-example/README.md

 - - Deploys SNS topics
 - slack
 - - Deploys configuration to push SNS notifications to slack
+- sg-client
+- - Manages the security group client ID for the Lambda stack (required for VPC deployment)

 # Cloudformation templates
 - Alarms